ross-oreto/Tree-/README.md

 # tree-plus
 * AVL tree implementation in c++.
 * Performs well for heavy searching on large data sets and small amounts of tree modification.
+* 400% faster than c++ map in queries, inserts, iteration, clearing.

 ### VS 2015 setup
 * After checking out and opening the project in VS, right click on the test projects and choose properites.